BillysKes/Sleep-Health-Lifestyle-analysis/README.md

 We use 5-fold cross-validation to evaluate our models and we also compute a confusion matrix in each fold.

 ## 7.1 Support Vector Classification
+Mean Accuracy Score for svc model is 87.2%
 ![svc-5fold-CM](https://github.com/BillysKes/Sleep-Health-Lifestyle-analysis/assets/73298709/63dad22e-3098-476f-867b-85d9d87938be)

 ## 7.2 Logistic Regression
+Mean Accuracy Score for lr model is 71.1%

 ![lr-5fold-CM](https://github.com/BillysKes/Sleep-Health-Lifestyle-analysis/assets/73298709/abcb56ee-3815-4b24-91d2-8b16dcb6571a)